 Basil Culyba, Director, is an attorney with the firm Kelley Drye Collier Shannon in Washington, DC.
 Mr. Culyba has more than 20 years of experience in complex litigation on matters involving election law, antitrust law, consumer law, class actions and intellectual property.
 He graduated from Rutgers University School of Law in 1978 and from Washington & Jefferson College in 1971.

 Oliver Hall, Director, is founder and legal counsel to CCD.
 Mr. Hall graduated from Kenyon College in 1995 and Boston University School of Law in 2005.
 He is author of “Death by a Thousand Signatures: The Rise of Restictive Ballot Access Laws and the Decline of Electoral Competition in the United States,” published by the Seattle University Law Review, and he has also written for Counterpunch and the Philadelphia Inquirer.
-A member of the Massachusetts and District of Columbia Bars, Mr. Hall is also admitted to practice before the federal courts for the District of Columbia, the Eastern District of Pennsylvania and North Dakota, the federal courts of appeals for the 3rd Circuit, 8th Circuit, 9th Circuit, 11th Circuit and D.C.
-Circuit, and the Supreme Court of the United States.
+A member of the Massachusetts and District of Columbia Bars, Mr. Hall is also admitted to practice before the federal courts for the District of Columbia, the Eastern District of Michigan, North Dakota and the Eastern District of Pennsylvania, and the federal courts of appeals for the 3rd, 8th, 9th, 11th and D.C.
+Circuits, and the Supreme Court of the United States.

 Board of Advisors